-Acetone cleaner, along with similar solvents such as toluene and IPA, are characterized by relatively low flash points.
+Acetone and similar solvents such as toluene and IPA are characterized by relatively low flash points.

-Because of its low flash point an acetone cleaner creates what is defined by OSHA as a hazardous location wherever it is used.
+Because of its low flash point an acetone solvent creates what is defined by OSHA as a hazardous location wherever it is used.

 This is because fumes or spilled solvents can be ignited by extraneous sources.
 These include, among other sources, electrical equipment, associated wiring as well as an ultrasonic cleaner not certified as explosion proof.

-Here are two options offered by Tovatech for safely using an acetone cleaner with ultrasonic energy (along with recommended safety practices):
+Here are two options offered by Tovatech for safely using acetone solvent as an ultrasonic bath (along with recommended safety practices):

-1. Isolate the Acetone Cleaner from the Environment
+1. Isolate the Acetone Solvent from the Environment

-In this instance you can use tap water with a surfactant such as a few drops of dishwashing liquid in the ultrasonic cleaning tank.
-Before proceeding further remember to degas the solution by running the cleaner for about 10 minutes without a load.
+In this instance you can use tap water with a surfactant such as a few drops of dishwashing liquid in the ultrasonic cleaner’s tank.

 In either case, the bottom 1-2 inches of the containers should be immersed in the water.
 The ultrasonic energy will penetrate the glass walls and cavitation action will occur in the acetone cleaning solvent.